bluz71/vim-mistfly-statusline/README.md

 contain over 3,500 and 6,500 lines of Vimscript respectively.
 In fairness, the latter two plugins are also more featureful.

-Lastly, for those that wish to hack their own _statusline_ but want only to add some niceties, such a colorful mode indicator for example, then feel free to browse the [source](https://github.com/bluz71/vim-moonfly-statusline/blob/master/plugin/moonfly-statusline.vim) and borrow freely.
+Lastly, for those that configure their own _statusline_ but seek only to add some niceties, such a colorful mode indicator for example, then feel free to browse the [source](https://github.com/bluz71/vim-moonfly-statusline/blob/master/plugin/moonfly-statusline.vim) and borrow freely.